BabylonJS/Documentation/content/How_To/mesh/transforms/position.md

-# Transformation Chapter Page 1
+# Transformations
 ## Position
 In order to fully understand all the ways to locate a mesh in the scene we need to know about frames of reference.
 When creating a world in a scene we are using a frame of reference in the **World Space**.
 In Babylon.js world space there are two horizontal axes, x and z, and a vertical y axis in a left handed system.
-Most meshes are created with their center at the world space origin.

-Each object in the scene also has its own **Local Space** with the local origin at the center of the mesh.
-Again most meshes are created with their local x, y and z axes aligned with the x, y and z axes of the world space.
+Each mesh in the scene also has its own **Local Space**.
+Meshes are created with their local space origin at the world space origin and with their local space x, y and z axes aligned with the x, y and z axes of the world space.

 Consider a mesh with its local origin in world space at (-1, 2, 1), that is mesh.position is at (-1, 2, 1);
 Babylon.js has a number of ways to reset the location a mesh.
 These are listed in the code below.
 The comments show the location of the local origin of the mesh in world space after each way has been applied.